cattymod/docs/docs/website/unshared-projects.md

 ## What happened {#what-happened}

 We want to be clear: These changes were made by the Scratch Team.
-TurboWarp is a third-party website that is not affiliated with the Scratch Team; we did not make these changes.
+CattyMod is a third-party website that is not affiliated with the Scratch Team; we did not make these changes.

 Downloading a project from the Scratch API now requires a "project token" that, for unshared projects, can only be accessed by the owner of the project.
-Even if you're signed in to your Scratch account in the same browser, TurboWarp can't access it.
+Even if you're signed in to your Scratch account in the same browser, CattyMod can't access it.
 These tokens are temporary and expire after a few minutes, so the owner can't just provide a token once to keep it visible forever.

-Unshared projects were always something that just happened to work and weren't the intended main use of TurboWarp.
+Unshared projects were always something that just happened to work and weren't the intended main use of CattyMod.
 Things like the compiler and addons have always been the focus and will continue to work for shared projects, projects loaded from files, and the desktop app.

 ## Workarounds {#workarounds}

-**For testing your own projects:** You can use the File > Save to your computer and File > Load from your computer menus in the Scratch editor to load your unshared Scratch projects in TurboWarp or upload projects made in TurboWarp to Scratch.
-Alternatively, many people have had success working on their projects primarily in TurboWarp either using the website or [desktop app](https://desktop.turbowarp.org/) and uploading their projects to Scratch when they're complete (please remember to make routine backups when doing this).
+**For testing your own projects:** You can use the File > Save to your computer and File > Load from your computer menus in the Scratch editor to load your unshared Scratch projects in CattyMod or upload projects made in CattyMod to Scratch.
+Alternatively, many people have had success working on their projects primarily in CattyMod either using the website or [TurboWarp's desktop app](https://desktop.turbowarp.org/) and uploading their projects to Scratch when they're complete (please remember to make routine backups when doing this).

 **For collaborations:** The best way to share a project with other people is to simply share it on the Scratch website.
 The Scratch community is really nice.
 This is what Scratch wants you to do.
 It's okay to share unfinished projects.
-Scratch is 15 years old while TurboWarp is two years old.
-Collaborations happened just fine during the 13 years without TurboWarp and will continue just fine.
+Scratch is over 10+ years old while CattyMod is way younger than that.
+Collaborations happened just fine during the years without CattyMod or TurboWarp and will continue just fine.

 **For embedding in other websites:** To embed unshared projects in other websites, either Share the project on Scratch or download the project to your computer with the File > Save to your computer menu in the Scratch editor, and use the [TurboWarp Packager](https://packager.turbowarp.org/) to convert this project to a standalone file that [can be embedded](/packager/embedding).